ansemjo/tinyssh-convert-python/README.md

 The converted keys are named `ed25519.pk`/`.ed25519.sk` and `nistp256ecdsa.pk`/`.nistp256ecdsa.sk` respectively.

+My understanding of the OpenSSH key format is documented in [format.md](format.md).

 ### Usage with ECDSA-SHA2-NISTP256

 This keytype is not fully supported yet!
 Right now it simply writes the public and secret parts to